Template Management¶

 }

 The use_overlay flag determines whether new environments use fuse-overlayfs (for large filestores) or a simple copy (for small ones).
-It is set automatically based on ODUFLOW_OVERLAY_THRESHOLD_MB when the template is created.
+It is set automatically based on overlay_threshold_mb (in [storage]) when the template is created.

 Template Decision Matrix¶